 Share your business with your world

 The difference between a hobby and a business is the level of sales you earn.
 Without sales, you have no business.
 And to get business you need to tell your world about it.
 This is what is known as marketing.
 Marketing never ends.
 As long as you have a business you will be doing it.
 This is where tools such as a blog and your social media accounts come into play.
 Use them to drive traffic to where your products or services are available for purchase.
 This could be to your website, or third-party platforms like Etsy if that is where your products are listed.
 Make full use of word-of-mouth.
 Tell friends, family, acquaintances and colleagues (if appropriate) that you are turning your hobby into a business and ask them if they wouldn’t mind recommending you to their networks.
 Consider rewarding existing customers who are letting others know about you i.e. a discount of their next purchase.
 Depending on what you do you could set up a refer a friend scheme to encourage referrals and build up your client base.

 Don’t quit the day job

 If you are employed starting a business doesn’t automatically mean you can quit your day job.
 If you have financial responsibilities such as family, or a mortgage you will still need an income source.
 And unless you have been saving up towards starting a business by putting aside money to cover a salary for at least a year or have another source of income to keep you going the financial reality of starting a business means you will have to juggle the two until you get to a place where your business takes off and can support you, bearing in mind that this can take several years.
-Download my free evening planner to help you manage your time.

 Lastly, in order for all of the above to work;